-From here on there are no more 'oidas' until we come to chapter five.
-All through chapter three and chapter four are 'ginooskoo'-by knowledge and experience.
-Verse 19: "And by this we know... [and that's present tense-'we are knowing'] ...that of the Truth we are, and before Him shall persuade our hearts, that if should condemn our heart, that greater is God than our heart and knows all things' (vs 19-20, Int).
-Now, this is talking about experience in relating to you and your relationship with God.
+From here on there are no more 'oidas' until we come to 1-John 5.
+All through chapter three and chapter four are 'ginosko'-by knowledge and experience.

+Verse 19 (Int..): "And by this we know... [and that's present tense-'we are knowing'] ...that of the Truth we are, and before Him shall persuade our hearts, that if should condemn our heart, that greater is God than our heart and knows all things" (vs 19-20).

+This is talking about experience in relating to you and your relationship with God.
 Not only does God comprehend everything, but He also knows, by experience, everything-doesn't He?
 Because He's God?
 Yes!

-Let's come down to v 24 (Int.): "And he [the one] that keeps His commandments... [now that's the way it should read] ...in him abides, and He in him: and by this we know..."-'ginooskoohemin'-by an ongoing experiential knowledge.
-So, this tells us that we have the Spirit of God-correct?
-We're not to doubt.
+Verse 24 (Int.): "And he [the one] that keeps His commandments in him abides, and He in him: and by this we know..."-'ginoskomen'-by an ongoing experiential knowledge.
+This tells us that we have the Spirit of God!
+We're not to doubt!
 Now there are times when the Spirit of God may be, in some people, just flickering.
 But I know we've all experienced that at times.
 But we know that we are in Him by experiential knowledge.
 How do we know?
-By the Spirit which He's given to us.
+By the Spirit which He's given to us!

-Now let's come to 1-John 4:2 (Int): "By this ye know... [now next time we'll go back and see all 'by this'] ...the Spirit of God..."
-So we're also to know the Spirit of God.
+1-John 4:2 (Int.): "By this ye know the Spirit of God..."
+We're also to know the Spirit of God.
 Not only in us, but we're also to know, by experience, the Spirit of God in all the preaching done by false prophets-or true prophets-whether they have the Spirit of God or not.

-Verse 6: "We of God are; he that knows God... [present tense-the one who is knowing God by the experience in their lives-not just comprehending what He shall be.
+Verse 6 (Int.): "We of God are; he that knows God..."-present tense-the one who is knowing God by the experience in their lives-not just comprehending what He shall be.
 But knowing God by experience.
-And that ties right back in with, 'The one who says 'I have known Him and is not keeping His commandments is a liar and the Truth is not in
+That ties right back in with, 'The one who says 'I have known Him and is not keeping His commandments is a liar and the Truth is not in Him.

-Him.
 The one who KNOWS Him is keeping His commandments.'

-So that ties right in there.] ...hears us; he [the one] that is not of God, hears not us.
-By this we know the Spirit of Truth, and the spirit of error."
+"...hears us; he [the one] that is not of God, hears not us.
+By this we know the Spirit of Truth, and the spirit of error" (v 6).
 They're both spirit.
 We know by experience, as well as perceiving the Spirit of Truth and the spirit of error.
-Boy!

 You add up all the things we are to know it's something-isn't it?
 It is profound!
-And these are things, which those who have the Spirit of God if they don't know, then Satan can come along and knock them off center-he can get an advantage over them.
+These are things, which those who have the Spirit of God if they don't know, then Satan can come along and knock them off center-he can get an advantage over them.

-Verse 7: "Beloved, we should love one another; because love of God is, and everyone that loves, of God has been begotten, and [is knowing] knows God."
-Now, we'll get into that a whole, whole much more and very deeply when we come to it.
-Because when we come to this section it is profound! and so meaningful!
-I tell you this book of 1-John just is like when we went through the Gospel of John.
+Verse 7 (Int.): "Beloved, we should love one another; because love of God is, and everyone that loves, of God has been begotten, and [is knowing] knows God."

+We'll get Into that a whole, whole much more and very deeply when we come to it.
+Because when we come to this section it is profound and so meaningful!
+I tell you, this book of 1-John just is like when we went through the Gospel of John.
 That was really exciting when we went through it.
 When we got all done with it, we said, we just feel like we're ready to start again.
-Well, the book of 1-John is going to be the same way-it is profound.
+The book of 1-John is going to be the same way, it is profound.

-Verse 8: "He that loves not, knew not God; because God love is."
-Doesn't know God.
+Verse 8 (Int.): "He that loves not, knew not God; because God love is."
+Doesn't know God!